mlesnoff/Jchemo.jl/docs/src/domains.md

 - **sampdp** Duplex
 - **sampsys** Systematic over a quantitative variable
 - **sampcla** Stratified by class
-- **mtest** Split training/test sets for each column of a dataframe (typically, response variables to predict) that can contain missing data
+- **mtest** Split for each column of a dataframe (typically, response variables to predict) that can contain missing values

 ## PLOTTING